Notion vs. Google Sheets: Which One Should You Choose?

 Pivot table in Google Sheets.

-There is no concept of pivot tables in Notion unfortunately.
-To be fair, there are some cases where we can get away by using board views where we can show the sum, average, etch for each group but it falls short when we want to show more than one level of grouping like the image above.
+There is no concept of pivot tables in Notion, unfortunately.
+To be fair, there are some cases where we can get away with using board views to show the sum, average, etc. for each group.
+But this workaround falls short when we want to show more than one level of grouping like in the image above.

 Charts